farkas93/udacity_robot_software_engineer_nd/README.md

 The goal of this is the localization of a mobile robot using the ROS AMCL package.
 The generated PGM Map should align in RVIZ with the robot and what it detects with its sensors.

+## Demo Video
+In following video you can see how we kidnap the robot and it has to relocate itself on the map:
+./.videos/where_am_i_demo.mp4

 ## Prerequisites